edgedb/easy-edgedb/README.md

 ## Capturing a SELECT expression

-We are now ready to make Dracula.
-Now, `places_visited` is still defined as a `Place`, and that includes many things: London, Bistritz, Hungary, etc. We only know that Dracula has been in Romania, so we can do a quick `FILTER` instead.
+With these countries added, we are now ready to make Dracula.
+First we will change `places_visited` in `Person` from `City` to `Place` so that it can include many things: London, Bistritz, Hungary, etc. We only know that Dracula has been in Romania, so we can do a quick `FILTER` when we select it.
 When doing this, we put the `SELECT` inside `()` brackets.
 The brackets are necessary to capture the result of the `SELECT`.
+In other words, EdgeDB will do the operation inside the brackets, and then that completed result is given to `places_visited`.

 ```
 INSERT Vampire {
   name := 'Count Dracula',
   places_visited := (SELECT Place FILTER .name = 'Romania'),
-  # In other words, .places_visited is the result of this SELECT query.
+  # .places_visited is the result of this SELECT query.
 };
 ```

 The result is `{Object {id: 0a1b83dc-f2aa-11ea-9f40-038d228e2bba}}`.

-The `uuid` there is the reply from the server showing that we were successful.
+The `uuid` there is the reply from the server showing that we were successful (otherwise it would show `{}`).

 Let's check if `places_visited` worked.
 We only have one `Vampire` object now, so let's `SELECT` it: